steinwurf/score-android/README.rst

 **S**\ imple **Co**\ ded **Re**\ liable protocol for reliable unicast and multicast communication over UDP.

-This repository contains Java bindings so that Score can be used in Android Apps.
+This repository contains Java bindings so that Score can be used natively in Android Apps.

 Requirements
 ------------